 - Reconstructed: Bob's rivals and colleagues humour his eccentricity, thinking it makes him more harmless and gives them more opportunity to seize power themselves.

-.
+Back to Caligula's Horse.
 All Hail Dog!